-When it was introduced at the 2014 SHOT Show, the new Springfield XD-S 4.0 9mm pistol caught me off-guard.
+When it was introduced at the 2014 SHOT Show, the new Springfield XD-S 4.0″ 9mm pistol caught me off-guard.
 With the XD-S recall underway, I wasn’t sure that the company would expand the line.
 But, I thought, if the line was to be expanded it would be to include a pistol in .40 S&W.

 Instead, Springfield Armory announced the XD-S 4.0″.
-Chambered for the 9×19 cartridge, the new concealed carry pistol retained the same dimensions for height and width as the original guns, but increased the barrel length to a full 4″.
+Chambered for the 9×19 cartridge, the new concealed carry pistol retained the same dimensions for height and width as the original XDS 9mm guns, but increased the barrel length to a full 4″.

 Fortunately, the crew in Geneseo, IL was happy to send one to me for review.
 Let’s jump into what the gun is and what my testing revealed.

 The guns are thin and easy to conceal – thanks, in part, to the single stack magazines that help reduce frame bulk.
 For a cop carrying a backup gun or a citizen exercising his or her right to self-defense, the guns are a great balance of size and firepower.

 Both calibers of the original pistols share the same external dimensions, meaning holster makers only had to make one size to fit both guns.
 Other accessories, such as a light or laser, likewise only need one version.